Derek30096/turboratenow/domain-support-request.md

 ## Evidence
 - DNS configuration verified correct in Cloudflare
 - Application tested and working on Replit subdomain
-- 40+ minute verification time far exceeds normal 5-15 minute window
+- 24+ HOUR verification time is completely unacceptable and far exceeds normal 5-15 minute window
 - Multiple troubleshooting attempts with enhanced server routing failed

 This is a paid service that should work immediately.
 Customer requires working domain for business use (CPA marketing campaign).